-The Audit Committee conducts auditing and oversight activities on behalf of the Board of Directors.
+The Audit Committee is comprised of two members of the Board of Directors and conducts auditing and oversight activities on behalf of the Board of Directors.
 The Audit Committee receives regular reports from all units created under the internal control, internal audit, and risk management systems as well as from independent auditors regarding execution of their respective duties.
 The committee contains two board members and convenes at least four times each year.